sinkingpoint/kiora/internal/dto/kioraproto/README.md

 # Proto

-Cap'n Proto / Protobuf is hard, so this folder structure attempts to keep it somewhat contained.
+Cap'n Proto is hard, so this folder structure attempts to keep it somewhat contained.
 Here, we define structures that are used for both Prometheus (or other alerting clients) -> Kiora, and Kiora -> Kiora (via raft) communication.
 As such, it doesn't contain any _operational state_, e.g. Alerts don't have whether or not they are silenced in them - that's something that Kiora works out for itself.

 ## Generation